isomerpages/pa-eastcoast/index.md

       title: Home, Heart and Soul
       subtitle: East Coast is our
       id: infobar
       description: The East is the place to be, and the best is yet to come.
-Hop on for a ride together, to make 'East Side, Best Side' our reality.
+Join us on the ride, and together let's make 'East Side, Best Side' our reality.
   - infopic:
       title: A place to Learn
       id: infopic